Hughesdale

 Table Chart PROFILE FAQ

-Hughesdale features high concentrations of group households, with a fairly typical median household size
+Hughesdale features high concentrations of group households, with a lower-than-average median household size

-Family households account for 69.4% of all households, including 33.1% couples with children, 24.9% couples without children, and 9.3% single parent families.
-Non-family households constitute the remaining 30.6%, with lone person households at 25.3% and group households comprising 5.4%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households constitute 69.4% of all households, including 33.1% couples with children, 24.9% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 30.6%, with lone person households at 25.3% and group households comprising 5.4%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households